 City Year Philadelphia

 Philadelphia is a vibrant, diverse city known for its commitment to community service and education.
-City Year Philly is proud to be a part of this mission, with 200 AmeriCorps members supporting students in 19 schools.
+City Year Philly is proud to be a part of this mission, with 200 AmeriCorps members supporting over 10,000 students in schools throughout the city.

 Serving in Philadelphia